State police search for answers in Nanty Glo car theft, crash

 They then found the Chrysler sedan abandoned on Shoemaker Street.

-Video surveillance from a nearby Shop 'n Save grocery store on Shoemaker Street showed three young males, possibly juveniles, exit the Chrysler sedan and walked toward Creek Street.
+Video surveillance from a nearby Shop 'n Save grocery store on Shoemaker Street showed three young males, possibly juveniles, exit the Chrysler sedan and walk toward Creek Street.

 Troopers believe the trio may have fled in a gold sedan.